 This man is obviously busy — and protected.
 His administrative assistant will allow no one by without an appointment, and that list is always full.
 Every phone call is carefully screened, and no one gets in by simply walking past her.
 Except you, his daughter.

 You have never seen this office before, and you are in awe of everything.
-You are a little frightened, but you really want to see your dad and so you run toward the door your mom points toward.
+You are a little frightened, but you really want to see your dad.
+You run toward the door your mom points toward.
 You run right past the administrative assistant and stand on tiptoe to open the door.

 Yes, it’s true.
 Dare to draw near.
 Those arms are open and waiting for you.